2 World Trade Center (1971–2001): Structural features

 The building's core housed the elevator and utility shafts, restrooms, three stairwells, and other support spaces.
 The core of each tower was a rectangular area 87 by 135 feet (27 by 41 m), and contained 47 steel columns running from the bedrock to the top of the tower.
 The South Tower's structural core was oriented with the long axis north to south.
 The core columns supported about half the towers' weight.
 All elevators were located in the core.
 Each building had three stairwells, also in the core, except on the mechanical floors.
 The large, column-free space between the perimeter and core was bridged by prefabricated floor trusses, which connected to the perimeter columns.

 Hat trusses (or "outrigger truss") located from the 107th floor to the top of the North and South towers were designed to support a tall communication antenna on top of each building.
 The South Tower never had an antenna fitted.
 The framed-tube design using steel core and perimeter columns protected with sprayed-on fire resistant material created a relatively lightweight structure that would sway more in response to the wind.
 In designing the World Trade Center, Leslie Robertson considered the scenario of the impact of a jet airliner crashing into the building.
 The National Institute of Standards and Technology (NIST) found a three-page white paper that mentioned another aircraft impact analysis, involving impact of a jet at 600 mi/h, was indeed considered, but NIST could not locate the documentary evidence of the aircraft impact analysis.

 Sprayed-fire resistant materials (SFRMs), gypsum wallboard, and vermiculite were used to provide fireproofing to the interiors.
 More fireproofing was added after a fire in February 1975, but after the 1993 bombing, inspections found fireproofing to be deficient.
 The 1968 New York City building codes did not require sprinklers for high-rise buildings, except for underground spaces, but the entire complex was retrofitted by 2001.

+Electrical and communications features

+Electrical service to the towers was supplied by Consolidated Edison at 13,800 volts.
+This service passed through the World Trade Center Primary Distribution Center (PDC) and sent up through the core of the building to electrical substations located on the mechanical floors.
+The substations stepped down the 13,800 primary voltage to 480/277 volt secondary service, and then further down to 208/120 volt general power and lighting service.
+The complex also was served by emergency generators located in the sub-levels of the towers and on the roof of 5 WTC.

+The 110th floor of 1 World Trade Center (the North Tower) housed radio and television transmission equipment; access to the roof of 1 WTC was controlled from the WTC Operations Control Center (OCC) located in the B1 level of 2 WTC.